Former child abuse inquiry chairwoman urges Government to act over 2022 report

 He also accused former Labour prime minister Gordon Brown of having “committed an unforgivable crime against the British people” and “sold those little girls for votes”, over his handling of grooming gangs while in office.

-Health minister Karin Smyth said Mr Musk’s attacks on the Prime Minister were “wrong” and “most people in this country know that” as she spoke to broadcasters on Monday morning.
+Health minister Karin Smyth said Mr Musk’s attacks on the Prime Minister were “wrong” and “most people in this country know that” as she spoke to broadcasters on Monday.

 “It would be more helpful if Mr Musk wanted to use his platform to support victims,” she told Times Radio.